jrperlic/software-portfolio/README.md

 The first program I have in the porftolio is called `motion.py`.
 It is a simple program that detects movement using Python's OpenCV library.
 The second, called `detection.py`, builds off the first.
 It uses OpenCV, as well as Haar Cascades, to identify faces and eyes.

+`temperature.clj` is my final project from my Clojure class.
+It converts the temperature in Fahrenheit to Celsius and vice versa.

 # Development Environment

 The programming languages that I'm most familiar with are Python and C++.
 I do all my work in Visual Studio Code.